bittremieuxlab/simba/README.md

 ###  Environment

-It is recommended you can create a conda environment with the corresponding dependencies:
+You can create a conda environment with the corresponding dependencies:

 ```
 conda env create -f environment.yml